deel-ai/xplique/docs/api/attributions/methods/banzhaf.md

 significant bit.
 A zero effect can indicate a null concept or cancellation: balanced XOR and parity games can have zero marginal effects despite depending on each channel.

+## Comparison with KernelBanzhaf

+[KernelBanzhaf](kernel_banzhaf.md) inherits the same signature, defaults, and input/output, masking, scalar-target, and seed contracts, but fits centered full-rank least squares instead of conditional sample means.
+Exact enumeration gives the same effects for arbitrary games, up to numerical precision.
+Sampled effects generally differ: complementary masks balance columns without guaranteeing orthogonality.
+KernelBanzhaf rejects rank-deficient designs before model or operator calls for the affected input, with no resampling or regularized fallback; Banzhaf does not require full rank.
+See its [rank requirements](kernel_banzhaf.md#rank-requirements) before choosing a sampled budget.

 ## Example

 This functional Keras model decodes two concept coefficients with a fixed dictionary, then